-In the 18th century, the next Parisian neighbourhood to take off is the Faubourg Saint Germain on the Left Bank.
+In the 18th century, the next Parisian neighbourhood to take off was the Faubourg Saint Germain.

-One of the main reasons nobles were attracted to the area was the Invalides, a beautiful military hospital and retirement home built by king Louis XIV.
+One of the main reasons nobles were attracted to this part of Paris was the construction of the Invalides, a beautiful military hospital and retirement home built by Louis XIV.

-The construction of the Invalides opened up a whole new area for development for the rich, who saw the area as wider, quieter and less polluted than the Marais.
+The building of the Invalides opened up a whole new area for development, which was seen as larger, quieter and less polluted than the Marais.

 It also provided easier access to Versailles.

-- Hotel de Salm (HQ of the Legion of Honour)
+- Hotel de Salm (the HQ of the Legion of Honour)

-- Hotel de Lassay (President of the National Assembly's residence)
+- Hotel de Lassay (the President of the National Assembly's residence)